In this very long and detailed blog post, I’m going to discuss:

 There are many other changes, but I’m going to focus on the most important one: the 20% deduction for pass throughs.
 Yes, we count as a LLC taxed as sole proprietor or S Corp election or corporation taxed as S Corp.
 Even if you aren’t in solo practice and get paid as a 1099 independent contractor, you are taxed on schedule C as a sole proprietor pass through and should get the 20% break.

 Physician offices count as specified service corporations.
 The tax law for better or worse favors capital intensive businesses.
 At one point when they were writing the tax law they were going to completely exclude service corporations from the 20% deduction.
 But the law was written so specified service corporations have a phaseout for which if you earn higher the a certain income, the deduction is phased out.

 For single folks the phaseout of the 20% deduction begins at $157k of QBI (qualified business income) and ends at $207k.
 For married the phaseout begins at $315k and ends at $415k.
 But this new break will really help those of you who just started or are in first few years and/ or have a spouse that doesn’t earn much.
 If you have a spouse that works, their income is counted towards the amount towards which the phaseout begins.
 So if your spouse earns $100k, then when your business earns $215k the phaseout begins and is complete at $315k.
-My understanding is that income from any other jobs or even investment income applies towards the phaseout thresholds.
+My understanding is that income from any other jobs and investment income, but not qualified dividends capital gains applies towards the phaseout threshold.
+Retirement plan contributions and HSA deductions will lower your income calculating the phaseout.